SPAAM-community/wss-summer-school/docs/2025/README.md

 <!-- We are happy to announce that the 4th edition of the summer school will be held in 2025 between the 4th-8th August.-->

-Applications for the 2025 Introduction to Ancient Metagenomics Summer school is now **closed**!
+Applications for the 2025 Introduction to Ancient Metagenomics Summer school are now **closed**!

 We were once again over subscribed with almost 100 applications.
 Decision emails will be sent in a few weeks.